ShareFile is a service in Citrix Cloud. It allows for sharing, syncing and securing content from the cloud and on-premises storage services.

 Importing users from Active Directory can take some time and be resource intensive.
 To help with this, you can schedule the tool to run at selected times.
 In addition to the initial import, you can also use the tool to keep your ShareFile users synchronized with your AD users.

 You can integrate your ShareFile account with Active Directory (AD) to enable single sign-on for users with AD credentials.
 ShareFile supports Security Assertion Markup Language (SAML) for single sign-on.
-You configure ShareFile to communicate with
+You configure ShareFile to communicate with a SAML-based federation tool running in your network.
+User logon requests are then redirected to Active Directory.
+You can use the same SAML Identity Provider that you use for other web applications.

 Now that you have configured your users and authentication, you should look at how ShareFile will be accessed.
 There are two specific types of access you need to look at: administrator access and user access.